Looking for an electronic version of your textbook/book? Follow the steps below*.

 If that is unsuccessful, search these collections where you have expanded free access to thousands of ebooks during the COVID-19 crisis:

-Open Library and National Emergency Library, both from the Internet Archive, are good sources for books that may not be available elsewhere.
-You do not need an account to search their collections, but you will need to create one to either read on the Internet Archive book reader or download to epub/pdf.
+Open Library, from the Internet Archive, is a good sources for books that may not be available elsewhere.
+You do not need an account to search their collection, but you will need to create an Open Library account to either read on the Internet Archive book reader or download to epub/pdf.